Pastor & Staff

 MARY ELLEN CAIN

 A native of Arkansas, Mary Ellen graduated from Rhodes College in Memphis with a bachelor’s degree in music and from The Catholic University in DC with a master’s degree in vocal performance.
 She has done administrative work at Georgetown Presbyterian Church and at National Presbyterian Church where she has also been the alto section leader and soloist for many years.
-She lives in Silver Spring, MD and, when not working or singing, enjoys visiting with friends and with her four grown children who still live in the metro area.
+She lives in Silver Spring, MD and, when not working or singing, enjoys visiting with friends and with her four grown children and grandson who still live in the metro area.

-As Pilgrims building custodian, Jose has oversight of maintenance and upkeep of our historical building and grounds.
+As Pilgrims’ building custodian, Jose has oversight of maintenance and upkeep of our historical building and grounds.

 When Jose isn't busy fixing something in the building, he enjoys photography, exploring DC, and spending time with friends and family, including his faithful, furry Shih Tzu companion, Missy.